phaubertin/jinue/doc/syscalls/destroy.md

 * JINUE_EBADF if the specified target process descriptor is invalid or is already closed.
-* JINUE_EPERM is the descriptor does not have sufficient permissions.
+* JINUE_EPERM if the specified descriptor is not the owner descriptor.